AlexZhou876/music-editor/README.md

 ## Bugs

-- notes in a measure do not change position when their measure changes position due to removal of other measures (fixed) (note: solution not most efficient, because all measures are counted while they don't all need to be.
-But this is low concern)
+- notes in a measure do not change position when their measure changes position due to removal of other measures (fixed)
 - notes touching the very end of the composition do not stop playing and are still selected (fixed)
 - edit mode is still active in play mode (fixed)
 - notes can be extended past end of composition (fixed)
 - inappropriate error messages appear after closing or cancelling dialogs (fixed)
-- note immediately following note of the same pitch fails to sound correctly
+- note immediately following note of the same pitch fails to sound correctly (fixed)
-- saving and loading doesn't work properly (fixed)
+- saving and loading doesn't work properly (there may be problems with saving)
 - when adding note, able to drag it to negative value (fixed)